duck7000/imdbGraphQLPHP/README.md

 Installation
 ============

-This library uses GraphQL API from imdb to get the data, so changes are not very often to be expected.<br>
+This library uses GraphQL API from imdb to get the data.<br>
-The data received from imdb GraphQL API could however be different as this data is in the purest form compared to previous methods.<br>
+The data received from imdb GraphQL API could however be different compared to previous scraper methods.<br>
-There seems to be a limit on maximum episodes per season of 250, this may also be true for year based tv series.<br>
+There seems to be a 250 limit on episodes per season, this may also be true for year based tv series.<br>
 Thanks to @tBoothman for his groundwork to make this possible!

 Get the files with one of: